 - Diarrhea & vomiting (more common in children)

 Children who have the above symptoms are asked to stay at home, drink plenty of fluids and rest.
 It’s a good idea to call and ask their regular health care provider about treatment for influenza.
 Parents should call their physicians if they are concerned about their child or if symptoms worsen.
 They also are advised not to give aspirin to children.

-Call or take your child to a doctor right way if your child of any age has:
+Call or take your child to an Emergency Department or Cook Children’s pediatrician immediately if your child of any age has: